psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 small integer is called an "index", and we also say that we use that value to "index" into the array[^1].

-Now, the nerds in the room already know where I am going with this.
+Now the nerds in the room already know where I am going with this.
 If you take a fairly simple minded view of how _memory_ in a computer works, you can think of it as a giant array of storage cells, each of which stores (usually) a value that by convention fits into 8 bits (so a small integer between `0` and `255`).
 Computer memory systems are